 Most people with this problem have a habit of sleeping with either their elbows bent, their arms up by their head, or both.
 These positions aggravate the problem.
 Over time, this can progressively irritate the nerve, resulting in numbness of the ring and small finger, weakness of some of the muscles of the hand and forearm, and pain.
 Nerve damage may occur.

-What happens if you have no treatment?
+What happens if you ignore Cubital Tunnel Syndrome?

 It depends on how much scar tissue has formed around the nerve.
 Some people will improve on their own, but it is impossible to predict who will.
 The longer the nerve is irritated, the harder it is to have a full recovery.